Geometric goodness of fit measure to detect patterns in data point clouds: Introduction

-The outline of this paper is: Section~\ref{sec:preliminary} deals with basic notions, both in sensitivity analysis and in topology.
-In Subsection~\ref{sec:goodness} some of the most used and well-known statistical methods are reviewed and commented on.
+The outline of this study is: Section~\ref{sec:preliminary} deals with key notions, both in sensitivity analysis and in topology.
+In Subsection~\ref{sec:goodness} wer review and comment classic methods to determine the $R^2$.
 We finish this subsection with an example which motivated the work in this paper.
-Subsection~\ref{sec:VR-complex} deals with preliminaries in homology, and describes the Vietoris-Rips Complex.
-Section~\ref{sec:methodology} explains the method used to create our sensitivity index; Subsection~\ref{sec:neigborhood-graph} describes the construction of the neighborhood graph, and deals with different topics such as \textit{the importance of scale}, the \textit{Ishigami Model} and presents programming code to determine the radius of proximity.
+Subsection~\ref{sec:VR-complex} deals with preliminaries in homology and describes the Vietoris-Rips Complex.
+Section~\ref{sec:methodology} explains the method used to create our sensitivity index; Subsection~\ref{sec:neigborhood-graph} constructs the neighborhood graph, and deals with different topics such as \textit{the importance of scale}, the \textit{Ishigami Model} and presents programming code to determine the radius of proximity.
 Subsection~\ref{sec:VR-expansion} describes the algorithm used to construct the homology complex through the \textit{Vietoris-Rips complex} and Subsection~\ref{sec:goodness-index} explains our proposed sensitivity index.
-Section~\ref{sec:results} contains a description of our results, it describes the software and packages used to run our theoretical examples.
+Section~\ref{sec:results} describes our results, it describes the software and packages used to run our theoretical examples.
 Subsection~\ref{sec:theoretical-examples} is a full description of each theoretical example together with visual aids, such as graphics and tables describing the results.
-Subsection~\ref{sec:dyke} is an application of our algorithm to a well-known hydrology model.
-Finally, Section~\ref{sec:conclusions} contains our conclusions and explores scenarios for future research.
+Section~\ref{sec:conclusions} contains our conclusions and explores scenarios for future research.